Call Now

 Choose a Winning Auto Defect Attorney

 Auto defect attorney Gary S. Graifman has been winning class action lawsuits for over 30 years.
-He presided over a $14.5 million nationwide class action settlement in Robert Lubitz, et al. v.
+He presided over a $14.5 million nationwide class action settlement in Robert Lubitz et al. v.
 Daimler Chrysler Corp.
-The New Jersey Superior Court of Bergen County held the auto manufacturer liable for releasing vehicles with faulty, pulsating brakes from 1999-2004.
+The New Jersey Superior Court of Bergen County held the auto manufacturer liable for releasing vehicles with faulty, pulsating brakes from 1999 to 2004.

-In another class action lawsuit, Nissan agreed to reimburse motorists $340 per brake replacement for brake and rotor defects in G35x model vehicles.
+In another class action lawsuit, Nissan agreed to reimburse motorists $340 per brake replacement for brake and rotor defects in the G35x model.
 While past successes are no guarantees of future victories, KGG Law’s track record demonstrates that our class action attorneys are highly accomplished in representing large classes of people against deep-pocketed corporations.

 KGG Law works for you on a contingency basis, meaning all legal fees are paid out of successful recoveries.
-We require no up-front retainers or expenses in order to pursue your product liability case.
+We require no upfront retainers or expenses to pursue your product liability case.
 Contact our class action lawsuit lawyers as soon as possible for a free case evaluation.
 We represent clients nationwide.